snikiforov4/infra/README.md

 http://docs.ansible.com/ansible/latest/guide_gce.html

 It is highly recommended to use virtual environment when u a working with ansible.
 For more information use the following link: http://docs.python-guide.org/en/latest/dev/virtualenvs/

+For apply playbooks to hosts with already installed mongod and ruby with bundler use following command:
+`ansible-playbook site.yml --skip-tags "install,ruby"`